Ncebakazi14/231097379/README.md

 📞 062 030 1601

 ---
+## 📝 Reflection on Coding my CV in Markdown
+**Situation**: As part of my final year Digital Portfolio assessment, I was required to present my CV professionally on GitHub.
+**Task**: I had to code my CV using Markdown language, which I had never used before.
+**Action**: I taught myself the basic Markdown syntax — headings, bullet points, bold text and dividers — and structured my CV section by section directly in the README.md file on GitHub.
+**Result**: I successfully created a well-structured, readable CV using Markdown.
+This experience gave me a new skill and showed me how developers use simple formatting tools to present information cleanly and professionally.

 <video width="600" controls>
   <source src="interview.mp4" type="video/mp4">
 </video>

-# My GitHub Experience — Final Year Reflection

-This year was my first time ever using GitHub, and it was quite a journey.
-As part of my final year in ICT Applications Development, I got to experience GitHub hands-on through a series of tasks that were all new to me, and I want to share how that experience went.

-## The Mock Interview
+## 📝 Reflection on the Mock Interview Experience

-One of the things I did was participate in a mock interview.
-We were given questions to choose from and then recorded ourselves answering them.
-It was my first time doing something like this and it pushed me out of my comfort zone, but it was a valuable experience that helped me prepare for real interviews in the future.

-## Building My CV in Markdown

-I also had to code my CV using Markdown directly on GitHub.
-Coming from someone who had never used Markdown before, this was a learning curve on its own.
-I had to figure out the syntax and structure to make sure my CV looked clean and presentable.
+**Situation**: As part of the assessment, I had to complete a mock interview as preparation for entering the professional world.
+**Task**: I was given a set of interview questions to choose from, and I had to record myself answering them and embed the video on my GitHub page.
+**Action**: I selected questions that best reflected my skills and experience, recorded my responses, and embedded the video into my README.md file using HTML within Markdown.
+**Result**: Seeing myself answer interview questions on camera was uncomfortable at first, but it was incredibly valuable.
+It helped me identify areas to improve in how I present myself and gave me more confidence for real interviews in the future.

-## Publishing with GitHub Pages
+## 📝 Reflection on the Use of GitHub Pages
+**Situation**: All my work — CV, mock interview video and reflections — needed to be accessible via a live link that anyone could open directly in a browser.
+**Task**: I had to publish my README.md file using GitHub Pages so that everything displayed correctly on a live webpage.
+**Action**: I enabled GitHub Pages through the repository settings, selected the correct branch, and repeatedly tested the live link to make sure the CV, video and all content rendered properly.
+When things did not display correctly, I troubleshot by checking file names, paths and Markdown formatting.

-Everything then had to be published using GitHub Pages — meaning anyone who clicks the live link gets taken directly to a page where both my CV and my mock interview video are displayed and working.
-Getting everything to display correctly was honestly the most challenging part.
-There were moments where things looked fine in the repository but did not render properly on the live page, and troubleshooting that took a lot of patience and trial and error.
-But when it finally all came together — the page loading, the CV displaying well, and the video actually playing — it was genuinely satisfying.
+**Result**: My GitHub Pages site is now fully live and working.
+Clicking the link takes you directly to a page where my CV displays clearly and my mock interview video plays.
+This was the most challenging part of the project but also the most rewarding, as it gave me real experience in deploying and publishing web content.

-## Overall Reflection

-If I am being honest, using GitHub for the first time was frustrating at times.
-Everything felt unfamiliar — repositories, commits, pushing files, and setting up Pages.
-But looking back, I am really proud of what I managed to put together.
-This experience taught me patience, problem-solving, and the importance of pushing through when things get difficult.
-These are skills I will carry with me as I step into my career as a developer.